ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 You can have an Orange widget that will create a new thread for each task execution.

-For this, make your Orange widget inherit from the :class:`OWEwoksWidgetOneThreadPerRun` widget.
+For this, make your Orange widget inherit from the :class:`OWEwoksWidgetOneThreadPerRun` widget

-See the example below of the :class:`SumListSeveralThread` of `ewoks example 2 addon`

 .. code-block:: python